 To be a surfer is to turn the ocean into pagan poetry.
 Picture the type of fabulous beast who inhales purified air where others drown.
 The surfer desires solitary confinement from the blessings of civilization.
 There is no hypothesis to explain the delirium of the surfer who shakes the ocean into effervescent pop as pure as dope.
 To be a surfer is to bebop as you watch Death swimming in your direction; it is to shrug the clouds that refuse to come to your defense.
 The surfer is Charlie Parker relaxin’ at the Camarillo surrounded by choppy seabirds.
-To observe a surfer is to witness a sculptor annihilating marble with their feet; it is to watch a shirtless philosopher creating a dialogue with the sun.
+To observe a surfer is to witness a sculptor annihilating marble with their toes; it is to watch a shirtless philosopher creating a dialogue with the sun.
 The surfer stands contrapposto, like Michelangelo’s David, and turns their hips like a Ferrari going queer.

 When they emerge from the water, their skin glimmers with a combustible sheen the cracks along the edges like pie crust.
 The surfer’s faded mane is covered in gold dust.
 Their car smells like jasmine, sandalwood, warm beer, and the breezy incense of endless summers.
 To kiss a surfer is to beg the sun for a one-night stand.
 Arthur Rimbaud, hello and yeah-yeah, it is possible to become ecstatic amid destruction.